moble/quaternion/docs/index.rst

-numpy-quaternion
+quaternion
 ================

-You're likely looking for the :py:mod:`quaternion` documentation.
+This is documentation for the :py:mod:`quaternion` python module.

 .. toctree::